makeabilitylab/physcomp/arduino/debouncing.md

 ## Activity

 For your prototyping journals, modify your [piano code](https://github.com/makeabilitylab/arduino/blob/master/Basics/digitalRead/SimplePiano/SimplePiano.ino) from the [previous activity](piano.md) to use debouncing.
+You can use one of the aforementioned button classes or roll your own solution.
 Do you notice anything different?
 Why or why not?

 <!-- ## Solution 3
 Uses interrupts.
 Assumes any initial state change is not spurious but due to human input.